Understanding ADHD and children

-How does children’s hyperactivity and behaviour work?
+How does children’s hyperactivity, behaviour and ADHD work?

 Alongside this the dietary intake of a child has, in numerous ways, been shown to have an impact on their behaviour.
-For example, eating refined sugar products often leads to hyperactive or disruptive behaviour (3); a ‘sugar challenge’ of a high carbohydrate breakfast (consisting of sugar coated cereal, milk, and orange juice) has been shown to reduce the attention span of hyperactive children and those who were not previously labelled as hyperactive (4).
-There is also a suggestion that artificial flavours and additives in food may be a contributing factor for hyperactivity in children (3, 5).
+For example, eating refined sugar products often leads to hyperactive or disruptive behaviour (3); a ‘sugar challenge’ of a high carbohydrate breakfast (consisting of sugarcoated cereal, milk, and orange juice) has been shown to reduce the attention span of hyperactive children and those who were not previously labelled as hyperactive (4).
+There is also a suggestion that artificial flavours and additives in food may be a contributing factor for hyperactivity in children (3,5).

 This is just one small example of how children are prone to behavioural changes often due to external factors such as diet, and behavioural issues may be difficult to resolve unless appropriate changes to these underlying factors are also implemented.